AlexMercedCoder/blog-markdown-scratch-staging/mcp/mcp_06.md

 - **[How to Join the Iceberg Community](https://medium.alexmerced.blog/guide-to-finding-apache-iceberg-events-near-you-and-being-part-of-the-greater-iceberg-community-0c38ae785ddb)**
 - **[Iceberg Lakehouse Engineering Video Playlist](https://youtube.com/playlist?list=PLsLAVBjQJO0p0Yq1fLkoHvt2lEJj5pcYe&si=WTSnqjXZv6Glkc3y)**
 - **[Ultimate Apache Iceberg Resource Guide](https://medium.com/data-engineering-with-dremio/ultimate-directory-of-apache-iceberg-resources-e3e02efac62e)**

-# Enter the Model Context Protocol (MCP) — The Interoperability Layer for AI Agents

 We’ve spent the last few posts exploring the growing power of AI agents—how they can reason, plan, and take actions across complex tasks.
 And we’ve looked at the frameworks that help us build these agents.
 But if you’ve worked with them, you’ve likely hit a wall: